 By default, ShareMouse automatically adds any other ShareMouse installation in a local network to a workplace setup.

-To group computers of multiple workplaces in a shared network, apply the same password to all ShareMouse installations of one each group of computers:
+To group computers as separate entities in a shared network environment, configure a separate password in all ShareMouse installations of a group of computers:

 Password-protection automatically enables AES encryption of network data such as keyboard input, mouse coordinates, clipboard transfer and file transmission data.

 If one ShareMouse installation is password-secured, all ShareMouse clients must be password-protected as well.